Coloby/quartz_notes/quartz_content/PublicNotes/Aesthetics - beauty.md

 - The function follows the form, not the other way around [-](https://youtu.be/FJrCn-y16Vs?t=4086)
 	- If the singular parts are meaningful and goes well to the whole, it's great [-](https://youtu.be/FJrCn-y16Vs?t=4191)
-- Bad creativity is when you make something that's new but out of touch
-	- With existing principles that makes art work
 - Parts need to be in sync w the whole & vice-versa [-](https://youtu.be/FJrCn-y16Vs?t=2310)

-fractal
-symmetry
-ornaments
-nature
-ordered complexity
-curves/arches
-shows skill
-meets its function
-lighting